 Other nearby cays that makeup the Cordillera Natural Reserve are Cayo Lobos, Cayo Ratones, Cayo Diablo, and Cayo Cucarachas.

-When you’re done visiting Fajardo’s beaches, hop over to Las Cabezas de San Juan or Las Croabas.
+When you’re done visiting Fajardo’s beaches, hop over to the Cabezas de San Juan or Las Croabas.
 You’ll find a park that emphasizes open space and preserving the natural surroundings where you can fly kites, rent bicycles, picnic, or walk around.
 At Las Croabas, there are also several trails, boardwalks, and ecological systems ready to be explored.

 Part of the Cabezas de San Juan Natural Reserve is the Laguna Grande bioluminescent bay.
 Out of the three bio bays in Puerto Rico, Laguna Grande is the only one that’s not technically a bay.
 You can kayak or cruise in a small boat through the long, narrow canal that leads to the dazzling “glow-in-the-dark” water.
-There is also lighthouse built in 1882 that played a major role during the Puerto Rican campaign of the Spanish-American War.
+There is also a lighthouse built in 1882 that played a major role during the Puerto Rican campaign of the Spanish-American War.

 Hotels and Lodging

 A more intimate hotel nestled on a peaceful hillside is the Fajardo Inn.
-Surrounded by vegetation, this property offers two pools, mini-golf, a tennis court, and gym.
+Surrounded by vegetation, this property offers two pools, a mini-golf, a tennis court, and a gym.
 The beautiful gardens and quiet setting make it the perfect place for relaxation.

 Restaurants and Dining

 Fresh seafood served in a variety of styles is Fajardo’s most popular offering.
 One of the best places for fine dining is the iconic Pasión por el Fogón, a mesón gastronómico that’s been around for more than 15 years.
-Its menu focuses on creole and seafood dishes like shrimp-stuffed lobsters, stuffed mofongo¸ mamposteao and skirt steak, red snapper, and other delicacies.
+Its menu focuses on creole and seafood dishes like shrimp-stuffed lobsters, stuffed mofongo, mamposteao and skirt steak, red snapper, and other delicacies.

 Another eatery that has earned the distinction of being called a mesón gastronómico is Star Fish Restaurant at the Fajardo Inn.
 This elegant establishment presents local food in an elevated way.
 Seafood risotto, lobster tails, octopus salad, and seafood or meat paellas, are part of the menu.
 Star Fish Restaurant also serves breakfast.